 “I gave this documentary a 10/10 because it’s real, honest and these women live the ultimate example of courage… This documentary will give courage to all women, and open the door for others struggling through the same situations.”

 “While all the movies were impactful, the most heart-shattering and empowering film that touched the hearts of one and all was Untying the Knot.”

-Over the course of the pandemic, we’ve had the honour of partnering with amazing organizations from across the United States and around the world who are working on the frontlines to empower survivors of domestic violence.
-These virtual screenings have launched powerful discussions featuring Rumana Monzur and director Zana Shammi.
-Head to our Facebook page for the latest q&as.
+We’ve had the honour of partnering with amazing organizations from around the world who are working on the frontlines to empower survivors of domestic violence.
+These screening events have inspired powerful discussions featuring Rumana Monzur and director Zana Shammi.